 In some cases, your lender may also need to approve of the company that’s building your home before approving the loan.
 You’ll also need to make sure that your builder understands your lender’s draw schedule.

 You won’t be approved for a construction loan until you have all the previously mentioned details sorted out.
 However, you may want to start having conversations with potential lenders before you begin the planning process.
 This gives you the flexibility to shop around for different lenders so you can get a better idea of how much you’ll likely be able to borrow.

 Purchase Homeowners Insurance

 While you probably won’t be living in your home while it’s being built, your lender may require you to purchase homeowners insurance with builder’s risk coverage before they approve your loan.
 This helps protect you during construction and you can convert it into regular homeowners insurance policy once construction is finished.

 Types Of Construction Loans

-As you shop around for loans, you’ll need to decide which type makes the most sense for you.
-When it comes to construction loans, there are a few different kinds available, each with their own pros, cons and requirements.
-Let’s take a look.
+As you shop around for loans, you’ll need to decide which type of loan makes the most sense for you.
+A few different types of construction loans are available, each with its own pros, cons and requirements.

-A construction-to-permanent loan is a construction loan that converts to a permanent mortgage once building is completed.
+A construction-to-permanent loan is a construction loan that converts to a permanent mortgage once the building is completed.

-With this type of loan, all your financing is rolled into a single transaction, meaning you’ll only have to complete one application and go through one closing process.
+With this type of loan, all of your financing is rolled into a single transaction, meaning you’ll only have to complete one application and go through one closing process.
 This can make financing your home simpler and potentially cheaper, as you’ll only be paying closing costs on one loan.

 Additionally, with a construction-to-permanent loan, you don’t have to worry about not being able to obtain financing for a mortgage once your home is completed.
-Once you have your approval for the loan, you won’t need to go through the approval process again; the loan will simply convert into a permanent loan when construction is completed.
+Once you have your approval for the loan, you won’t need to go through the approval process again.
+The loan will simply convert into a permanent loan when construction is completed.